gitana/alpaca/site/download.md

     </li>
 </ul>

 ## Build from Source
 If you're a system integrator, a developer or someone who likes to understand how things work, then the best way to get your hands on Alpaca is to build from <a href="source.html">source</a>.
 The build is pretty straightforward.
-It uses bower, node and gulp to produce different distributions.
+It uses Bower, Node and Gulp to produce different distributions.
+It also uses Jekyll to produce the web site, documentation and samples, all of which you can run locally.